area73/docker-json-server/README.md

 This docker image is available as a [trusted build on the docker index](https://index.docker.io/u/boogie00/json-server/), so there's no setup required.
 Using this image for the first time will start a download automatically.
-Further runs will be immediate, as the image will be cached locally.
+Further, runs will be immediate, as the image will be cached locally.

 The recommended way to run this container looks like this: